The Business of Drumming

 This fact changes lots of things.
 It’s important to understand and plan for the different dynamics, expectations, and pitfalls present in organizational settings, so you don’t either lose the gig, or have your session “not work” quite as well as you’d hoped.

 Let me help you find your direction.
-“The Business of Drumming in Business” course will help you
+“The Business of Drumming” course will help you

 - assess your best approach to the business world